 Visual Cues and Landmarks

-Visual Cues are an integral part of UX design.
+Visual Cues are an integral part of UI UX web design.
 Cues are the elements that draw the user’s attention to the areas of importance which eventually helps the user to interact with your product.

 Visual cues and landmarks can be of various forms.
 An icon, CTA with good contrast, an image describing the content or a vibrant banner over the website can all act as visual cues and landmarks.